-Change in risk level: 1

-The Group's operations are mainly based in the UK, serving UK customers, with a small but growing presence in the EU.
-These operations rely on a multi-territory supply base that exposes the business to much wider macroeconomic - and geopolitical - uncertainty.
-Global events in the last 18 months, including the war in Ukraine, and the continuing impact of the pandemic and related lockdowns in some areas, have created an uncertain and volatile macroeconomic situation that the Group is not alone in facing.
+Inherent risk: High Change in risk level : ↑ Relevance: Industry-wide Description The Group's operations are mainly based in the UK, with a small but growing presence in the EU.
+These a multi-territory supply base that exposes the busin macroeconomic - and geopolitical- uncertainty.
+Glo 18 months, including the war in Ukraine, and the cor pandemic and related lockdowns in some areas, ha and volatile macroeconomic situation that the Grou operations rely on ess to much wider obal events in the last ntinuing impact of the ve created an uncertain resilience of the diverse e Group has to navigate the carefully, continue to tight in order to steward the bu taken to simplify the Grou its strategy, the strength of the Group and the and-markets, however, like every business, the e current volatile macroeconomic conditions ly manage costs and take the right decisions usiness responsibly and sustainably.
+The actions up's operating structure in recent years have dapt to changing market conditions.
 The UK is facing a range of macroeconomic challenges including, along with many of the countries from which the Group sources products, the highest level of inflation for 40 years.
 This is substantially impacting the cost of goods sold and operating costs including fuel and energy, which could continue to rise.
 The performance is affected by both general economic conditions and a number of specific drivers of construction, repairs, maintenance and improvement and DIY activity.
-In the last year, the lead indicators, which include the volume of housing transactions, house price inflation, and consumer confidence, have been weakened by the cost of living crisis and rising UK mortgage rates.

-Whilst the central government in the UK has named infrastructure as its second growth priority, any change in policy or investment levels could impact the businesses that serve this sector.

-Although the Group has shown resilience in the face of this range of pressures, continued turbulence in the external environment could negatively impact the Group's ability to grow market share and deliver an improved trading performance.

-The Group is confident in its strategy, the strength of the Group and the resilience of the diverse end-markets, however, like every business, the Group has to navigate the current volatile macroeconomic conditions carefully, continue to tightly manage costs and take the right decisions in order to steward the business responsibly and sustainably.
-The actions taken to simplify the Group's operating structure in recent years have created the flexibility to adapt to changing market conditions.

-The Group remains focused on the recovery of elevated levels of input cost inflation and continues to tightly manage the operating cost base.

-The Group undertakes constant product price and availability monitoring across the businesses.
-Pricing strategies across the Group are regularly reviewed and the Group has been successful in 2022 in working with customers to pass through higher input costs in the most transparent and fair way possible.
-The market positions of the businesses and their strong relationships with suppliers have been used in this uncertain period to ensure that the Group maintains adequate stocks to meet demand during periods of disruption.

-Policy and legislative changes that may impact the businesses are monitored and, where appropriate, strategies are devised to influence these changes by using the Group's leading position to input into Government agendas.
+In the last year, the lead indicators, which include the volume of housing transactions, house price inflation, and consumer confidence, have been weakened by the cost of living crisis and rising UK mortgage rates. cost inflation and continu The Group undertakes co across the businesses.
+Pr reviewed and the Group I customers to pass throug fair way possible.
+The ma relationships with supplie that the Group maintains of disruption.
+Policy and legislative char sed on the recovery of elevated levels of input es to tightly manage the operating cost base.
+Instant product price and availability monitoring icing strategies across the Group are regularly has been successful in 2022 in working with gh higher input costs in the most transparent and rket positions of the businesses and their strong rs have been used in this uncertain period to ensure adequate stocks to meet demand during periods arges that may impact the businesses are monitored Whilst the central government in the UK has named second growth priority, any change in policy or invest impact the businesses that serve this sector.
+Although the Group has shown resilience in the fact of pressures, continued turbulence in the external en negatively impact the Group's ability to grow market an improved trading performance. stment levels could e of this range nvironment could and, where appropriate, strategies are devised to influence these changes of the Group's leading position to input into Government agenda.
 The Group has a conservative hedging policy to reduce the exposure to currency fluctuations.

-In response to cost of living concerns, the Group is actively promoting the comprehensive benefits package, discounts and support available to colleagues.
-In addition, the majority of colleagues received a one off additional support payment in January 2023.
+In response to cost of living concerns, the Group is actively promotir the comprehensive benefits package, discounts and support available to colleagues.
+In addition, the majority of colleagues received a one coadditional support payment in January 2023.